wittawatj/cadgan/README.md

   to install as a Python package.
 In Python, we can then do `import cadgan as cdg`, and all the code in `cadgan` folder is accessible through `cdg`.

+  * Automatic dependency resolution only works with a new version of pip.
+      First upgrade you pip with `pip install --upgrade pip`.

 * `ipynb` folder is for Jupyter notebook files.

 ## Dependency, code structure, sharing resource files